 The Smith College Libraries may accept some of your books.
 Gift-in-kind donations must meet the same criteria as those used to select current purchases; they should be scholarly works published within the last two to three years and not already held in the libraries.
 Other kinds of materials may be accepted.
 For guidelines and procedures, please see Giving to the Libraries.
 Consult with your department's subject liaison for more information.

 Many organizations sponsor donations of books and journals to colleges and universities, and some local bookstores will buy selected used academic books they think they can sell.

-- Newly retired faculty members may retain their private faculty offices for one year following their retirement date if they notify the provost's office.
+- Newly retired faculty members may retain their private faculty offices for 11 months following their retirement date if they notify the provost's office.

-- At the end of the year, newly retired faculty members will be offered a shared office, depending on the need and purpose of the space (the space survey will be used to gather this information).
+- At the end of that time, newly retired faculty members will be offered a shared office, depending on the need and purpose of the space (the space survey will be used to gather this information).

-- Emeriti faculty members in shared offices may use the space for a three-year period, after which another review of space needs will take place.
+- Emeriti faculty members in shared offices may use the space for a one-year period, after which another review of space needs will take place.

-- Emeriti faculty members may be approved to continue use of a shared office for additional three-year terms, depending on the results of the space needs review.
+- Emeriti faculty members may be approved to continue use of a shared office for additional one-year terms, depending on the results of the space needs review.

 - If an office is available, you are entitled to take your Smith computer and phone (and phone number) to your new office.
 ITS will help you network your computer in your new location.

 The Emeriti Lounge, located in Tilly Hall, is a place where retirees can gather informally.